ZyMa-1/ZyMaaDiscordBot/README.md

 ## Settings up the bot

-To make the bot running, the following env variables should be set:
+To make the bot running, the following environment variables should be set (in '.env' file or somewhere else):

 ```
 DISCORD_BOT_TOKEN=